binarymash/responses/README.md

 }
 ```

 Great.
-We can return an response with errors.
-But how do we return a payload value?
+We can create a response with errors.
+But how do we include a payload value?

 ### Payload response